 Own vs Lease

 There are two main ways to have a solar system installed in your home or business: Solar leasing and owning your solar system.
-Both ways help you save on your electric bill, but how much you save and who receives most of the savings is very different.
+Both ways help you save on your electric bill, but how much you save and who receives most of the savings are very different.

 Solar leasing is the most common, but the least beneficial to you.
 Solar leasing is an agreement called a Power Purchase Agreement (PPA).
 In this case, the installer usually owns the solar panels.
 Because the solar panels are not yours, you forfeit the 26% federal solar tax incentive, the $1,000 Maryland energy grant, and future payments for Solar Renewable Energy Credits (SRECs).